 Fast Adaption Is The Key To Survival

 This year has proven to us how fast adaptation can be the key to survival.
-Being so focused on the aviation industry made me think about how we could explore other industries.
-Moreover, I thought about how we can share between them, beneficial actions, that might apply to other similar sectors.
+Being so focused on the aviation industry made me think about how we could explore other sectors.
+Moreover, I thought about how we can share beneficial actions that might apply to other similar industries.

-Additionally, during this crisis, we have learned to look a bit more into other activities, their behaviors, and especially the similarities within, to implement successful actions.
-In the case of cargo transportation, we can see that different transport modalities are currently struggling with the effects of COVID-19.
+Additionally, during this crisis, we have learned to look more into other activities, their behaviors, and especially the similarities within, to implement successful actions.
+For example, in the case of cargo transportation, we can see that different transport modalities are currently struggling with the effects of COVID-19.
 These modalities are air, rail, maritime, and road cargo.

 In my latest online orders, I’ve received, on many occasions, the warning that delivery times can be affected due to Corona.
-Of course, this can be due to several other reasons — for example:
+But, of course, this can be due to several other reasons — for example:

 - Reduced staff hours

 - Reduced production hours

 Consequently, based on the current situation, we have identified 6 Transportation KPIs that are always important for cargo transport companies.
 On top of that, they are even more relevant during this specific crisis.

 Border Controls And Restrictions Are Playing An Important Role!

 Transportation KPI #1 — Border Delays